 - Compute Engine resources

-Resources in Compute Engine, such as Virtual Machine Instances, are deployed in a zone within a region.
-Other products, such as Kubernetes Engine and Cloud Dataflow, use Compute Engine resources and therefore, can be deployed in the same regions or zone.
+- Resources in Compute Engine, such as Virtual machine instances, are deployed in a zone within a region.
+Other products, such as Google Kubernetes Engine and Cloud Dataflow, use Compute Engine resources and therefore, can be deployed in the same regions or zone.

 - round-trip time (RTT)

 - The time it takes to send an IP packet and to receive the acknowledgment.

 Early in the architecture phase of an app, decide how many and which Compute Engine regions to use.
 Your choice might affect your app, for example: